Ignite your artistic passion!

 To get the most from this course you will need to research information for projects and to keep notes and sketches to support your 3D work.

-Progress is assessed through discussing the work individually and in groups and recorded on your own Individual Learning Plans and Learning Journals.
+Progress is assessed through discussing the work individually, in groups and recorded on your own Individual Learning Plan and Learning Journal.

-Continue this course to develop your skills further or move on to a higher level course.
-Please ask your tutor for advice.
+Continue this course to develop your skills further or move on to a higher-level course.
+Your tutor will be able to advise you on progression.
 All learners will have the opportunity to showcase work made in an end of year exhibition.

 Clay is charged per pound of clay to cover materials and firing costs.
 It may be useful to bring your own drawing materials and paint brushes.